 In our ongoing celebration of Scotland’s Year of Coasts and Waters, we bring you on a virtual journey to Blackness Castle.
 It's famously known as the ‘ship that never sailed’ because it looks a bit like a stranded ship from its seashore side.
 So, step aboard and join us as we make a brief exploration of Blackness Castle.

 Located near the village of Blackness, Scotland, Blackness Castle is on the southern shoreline of the Firth of Forth.
-It’s about a 30-minute drive from Edinburgh and only a 10-minute drive to Linlithgow Palace (stay tuned for an article on that magnificent site).
+It’s about a 30-minute drive from Edinburgh and only a 10-minute drive to Linlithgow Palace.
 Blackness Castle’s location provides stunning views of its seaside surroundings throughout the grounds.

 As we begin our journey, I want you to close your eyes for a moment and focus your imagination so that you can properly engage your senses for our virtual tour.
 Imagine the gentle breeze whispering in your ear, there is a distinct smell of the sea- salty but fresh, and the sun is bathing you in an enveloping warmth that also highlights the varying hues of the castle stone.
 Now, as we continue our exploration, remember to keep these sensory cues in mind.
 Okay, I think you are ready to head into Blackness Castle.
 There is much too see and learn about, but I’m going to focus on some of the highlights.
 Let’s first situate ourselves with just a wee bit of historical context.